 We hunted around and found the "Endurance" piece we'd left a couple of years back and dropped off the new one.
 Which, in testament to just how stable a cruiser "El Gato" really is, I'd painted while we were underway with a 1.5 metre following sea.

-We had more serious stuff to deal with though, and as soon as we'd anchored it was on with the goggles and flippers and overboard to check out the damage.
-Which looked pretty ugly, to say the least.
-I only checked the starboard keel, thinking that was the only place we'd hit.
-This later proved incorrect actually.
+We thought we had more serious stuff to deal with though, and as soon as we'd anchored it was on with the goggles and flippers and overboard to check out the keels.
+Which didn't look too bad, and certainly not about to cause any major problems.

 I started to relax once we were ashore and having Sundowners with the dozen or more other sailors we met.
 They'd had a whale swim through and around the anchorage the day before, so we missed some of the fun, but enjoyed the opportunity to tell lies about our adventures along with everyone else.